 Work on Project Toni, as the new model was codenamed started in Ford’s Köln-Merkenich studios in 1977.
-Ford’s design Director was urbane German, Uwe Bahnsen; responsible for a generation of assured, crisply styled cars.
+Ford’s design Director was urbane German, Uwe Bahnsen, responsible for a generation of assured, crisply styled cars.
 He appointed Ray Everts with overall responsibility for the project.
-Klaus Kapitza, then head of Ford’s advanced design studio, claims Gert Hohenester came up with the body style concept adopted for the car; said by Car Styling magazine in 1982 to be the very first developed.
-Fascinatingly, Kapitza also stated that Uwe Bahnsen never liked the Hohenester concept, but Everts lobbied hard for the proposal, Lutz reportedly was smitten and carried the day.
+Klaus Kapitza, then head of Ford’s advanced design studio, latterly stated Gert Hohenester came up with the styling concept adopted for the car, said by Car Styling magazine in 1982 to be the very first developed.
+Fascinatingly, Kapitza also claimed Uwe Bahnsen never liked the Hohenester concept, but Everts lobbied hard for the proposal, Lutz reportedly was smitten and it was his backing that carried the day.

 Sources: AROnline/Car Magazine